adeep/bitwarden_reddit/backups.md

 one-time codes.

 There is little point storing these recovery codes in your vault.
 If you have your Yubikey and your Ente Auth login, the vault storage is not needed.
-Some will aven argue that having the recovery codes inside your vault is like storing your TOTP codes in the vault, which to them is anathema.
+Some will even argue that having the recovery codes inside your vault is like storing your TOTP codes in the vault, which to them is anathema.

 So what to do?
 I recommend that this full backup is the right place for this.
 Make